What is IVR and how can a business automate payment collection using IVR?

 Email: As in the above SMS case, email messaging can also trigger outbound calls via a reply.

-Automated delivery of reporting can also be configured to be delivered to a single or group email address or posted to an sFTP site.
+Automated delivery of phone payment reporting can also be configured to be delivered to a single or group email address or posted to an sFTP site.

 Organizations and merchant companies can choose to open a merchant account for credit card processing in conjunction with the IVR payment system.
 Processing rates can be configured on a flat rate basis or, more ideally for the merchant organization, on an interchange plus basis – giving the merchant organization a solid understanding that all credit card transaction will be charged at whatever the interchange table rate is for a given card type.